enzo-project/enzo-dev/doc/manual/source/parameters/analysis.rst

 ``HaloFinderTimestep`` (external)
     Find halos every dt = (this parameter).
 Only evaluated at each top-level timestep.
 Not used if negative.
-Default: -99999.0 ``HaloFinderLastTime`` (internal)
+Default: -99999.0 ``HaloFinderRunAfterOutput`` (external)
+    When turned on, the inline halo finder is run after an output is written.
+Default: 0 ``HaloFinderLastTime`` (internal)
     Last time of a halo find.
 Default: 0.

 Inline Python
 ^^^^^^^^^^^^^

+``PythonTopGridSkip`` (external)
+    How many top grid cycles should we skip between calling python at the top of the hierarchy?
+Only works with python-yes in compile settings.
 ``PythonSubcycleSkip`` (external)
-    The number of times Enzo should reach the bottom of the hierarchy before exposing its data and calling Python.
-Only works with python-yes in compile settings.
+    How many subgrid cycles should we skip between calling python at the bottom of the hierarchy?
+``PythonReloadScript`` (external)
+    Should "user_script.py" be reloaded in between Python calls?
+``NumberOfPythonCalls`` (internal)
+    Internal parameter tracked by Enzo ``NumberOfPythonTopGridCalls`` (internal)
+    Internal parameter tracked by Enzo ``NumberOfPythonSubcycleCalls`` (internal)
+    Internal parameter tracked by Enzo